About

 About the University of Illinois at Urbana-Champaign

 The University of Illinois at Urbana-Champaign is a world-class leader in research, teaching, and public engagement.
 Faculty have been awarded Nobel Prizes, Pulitzer Prizes, and the Fields Medal in Mathematics; alumni include 11 Nobel Laureates, Academy Award winners, business founders and CEOs and sports stars.
-Illinois is consistently among the top universities in the nation for NSF- and DOE-funded research, and the University’s research expenditures exceeded $730M in FY21.
+Illinois is consistently among the top universities in the nation for NSF- and DOE-funded research, and the University’s research expenditures exceeded $754M in FY 2024.

 About NCSA

 The National Center for Supercomputing Applications (NCSA) is a hub of transdisciplinary research and digital scholarship where University of Illinois faculty, staff, and students, and collaborators from around the globe, unite to address research grand challenges for the benefit of science and society.
-Current research focus areas are Bioinformatics and Health Sciences, Computing and Data Sciences, Culture and Society, Earth and Environment, Materials and Manufacturing, and Physics and Astronomy.
+Current research focus areas are Artificial Intelligence, Arts and Humanities, Astrophysics, Digital Agriculture, Earth and Environment, Engineering, and Health Sciences.

 About FoDOMMaT Partners